EMBRYOPSIDA Pirani & Prado

 Comparative phytochemical studies on Aquifoliales, Garryales, Metteniusales and Icacinales are much needed.

 Phylogeny.
-Relationships at the base of the lamiid and campanulid clades have been somewhat uncertain.
+Relationships at the base of the lamiid and campanulid clades have long been uncertain.
 Aquifoliaceae were included in the campanulids by Gustafsson et al. (1996) and B. Bremer (1996).
 However, the I copy of the duplicated RPB2 gene is retained in most of the lamiids as well as in Aquifoliaceae (and other Aquifoliales?), and there is a comparable pattern in the loss of introns 18-23 in the d copy.
 This might suggest that Aquifoliales belong to the lamiids (Oxelman et al. 2004b).
 Both Garrya and Eucommia have only the d copy, perhaps a feature of Garryales in particular.
 Sampling needs to be improved, but optimisation of the persistence/loss of the I copy on the asterid tree will probably be difficult (Oxelman et al. 2004b).
 Aquifoliaceae also seem to lack the PI duplication of other euasterids (Viaene et al. 2009: no other Aquifoliales examined).

 In an analysis of nuclear genes, N. Zhang et al. (2012) found an [Aquifoliales + Garryales] clade, and in one analysis using 18S/26S nuclear ribosomal data Maia et al. (2014) recovered a topology [Helwingiaceae [Cardiopteridaceae [Aquifoliaceae [Garryales + other lamiids]]]], but with little support; Icacinaceae, etc., were not included.
 Qiu et al. (2011) found the relationships [[paraphyletic Icacinaceae plus Garryales [Aquifoliaceae + lamiids]] [other campanulids]].
 However, support in both cases was weak.
 Sun et al. (2014: chloroplast data) found that Ilex and Garrya (the only members of their respective clades examined) switched positions in analyses of mitochondrial genome data, and the two formed a clade sister to the lamiids when nuclear data were examined.
 Most recent analyses (e.g. Sun et al. 2014: chloroplast data) do place Aquifoliales sister to all other campanulids, and that is their position here.